omidarmat/onLearn/react.md

 > Note that we have prevented the default behavior of the HTML form element when a submission happens.
 The default behavior is to perform a full reload for the whole application, but as we have talked about React and its aim to create single-page applications, that is not what we want.

 > The input data that is submitted by a form is accessible in the event (`e`) object that is received by the event handler function.
 Inside this object there is a `target` object that stores all the elements of the form, and their values if they have any.
 But this is not the way we acquire form input data in React.
-Instead, we use **Controlled Elements**.
+Instead, we use Controlled Elements.

-#### **Controlled elements**
+#### Controlled elements

 An important thing to keep in mind is that, by default, the input fields of a form maintain their own state inside the DOM.
 This makes it hard to read their values, and it also leaves the state right in the DOM, which is not ideal for many reasons.
 In React, we want to keep all states in one central place which is inside the React application, and not inside the DOM.
-In order to do this, we use a technique called **Controlled Elements**.
+In order to do this, we use a technique called Controlled Elements.

 With this technique, it is React that will control and own the state of the input fields.
 So, basically, we need some state in our application.